Hamlet is a 1948 film directed by, and starring, Laurence Olivier.

-- Fortinbras, prince of Norway who comes in at the end of the play to pick up the bodies and assume the crown of Denmark, is also omitted.
+- Fortinbras, prince of Norway who comes in at the end of the play to pick up the bodies (seriously, there was no curtain in Elizabethan theater, and Shakespeare needed a way to get the corpses off the stage) and assume the crown of Denmark, is also omitted.

 - Alas, Poor Yorick: Trope Namer.
 Hamlet encounters the alleged skull of Yorick, the court jester of his childhood, prompting the prince to reflect on his mortality.